 Before I own Instant Pot, I would cook it mostly with a slow cooker or on the stove.
 Enter Instant Pot electric pressure cooker and I have put my slow cooker to retirement!
 Using a pressure cooker is definitely my favorite way to cook tau yu bak.
 The pork is tender and juicy and I can pretty much set and forget.
 It’s a bit faster compare to cooking on the stove and much more convenient too.
 So if you have been thinking about getting an Instant Pot, I will tell you that it worths the investment.
 I can’t live without it anymore (and I’m not paid to say this either LOL!)

-HOW TO MAKE TAU YU BAK WITH PRESSURE COOKER
+HOW TO MAKE BABI PONGTEH WITH PRESSURE COOKER

 1. Press saute on Instant Pot and when it’s hot, add chopped shallots, garlic, and ginger and saute until fragrant, about 3 minutes